JaredSchwartz/RuleMiner.jl/docs/src/algorithms/apriori.md

 4. These candidate rules are then evaluated on whether they meet the minimum support citeria.
 5. Various metrics (support, confidence, coverage, lift) are calculated for each rule which meets the `min_support` criterion.

-## Performance Considerations

-This function uses Julia's multithreading capabilities to parallelize the generation and evaluation of candidate nodes, which can significantly improve performance on multi-core systems with Julia's native multithreading enabled.

 ## Usage Example

 ```julia